Suburban Mobility Authority for Regional Transportation: Fares

+SMART and DDOT share a unified fare structure, known as Dart, with most of their passes accepted by both agencies.
+A four-hour pass (the equivalent of a single bus ride) costs US$2 for most riders, with a reduced fare of 50¢ for riders aged 6–18 or over 64, as well as disabled riders.
+Daily, weekly, and monthly passes are also available, either as physical tickets, or digital passes through the Token Transit app.

+Current bus fleet

+Fixed routes are operated with a fleet of 262 buses, consisting mostly of biodiesel-powered 40-foot Gillig BRT units, as well as some articulated New Flyer Xcelsior and battery-electric Proterra ZX5 buses.
+Three terminals, one in each county of the service area, store and maintain the fleet.

+Dial-a-ride and paratransit

 Connector

-Connector is a paratransit service available across the SMART service area.
+Connector is a dial-a-ride service available across the SMART service area, which requires a reservation made by telephone at least one day in advance.
 It is available to residents of all ages, provided they live more than 1/3 of a mile away from a fixed route, though the distance requirement is waived for seniors (65 or older) and disabled riders.

-Connector service requires a reservation made by telephone at least one day in advance, and is operated using a fleet of Champion Challenger minibuses.
+Connector services are operated using a fleet of propane-powered Champion Challenger minibuses.

 Community Transit

-Community Transit is a paratransit service, available only to seniors and disabled riders.
+Community Transit is a similar paratransit service, available only to seniors and disabled riders.
 Unlike Connector, which is operated directly by SMART, Community Transit is operated by the municipal governments of member communities, as well as some nonprofit organizations.

-Community Transit is operated with a fleet of Champion and ElDorado minibuses, and Ford E-Series and Transit vans.
+Community Transit is operated with a fleet of Champion and ElDorado minibuses, and Ford E-Series and Transit vans, painted white with red-and-orange stripes.